fionapigott/conversation-builder/README.md

 Python script to assemble individual Tweets from a public Twitter stream (either Gnip activity-streams format or original Twitter API format) into conversation threads, using the "in reply to" fields of the tweet payload.

 **Input**: Stream of JSON-formatted Tweet payloads, one record per line.
-Input (optional): A CSV of brand handles and user ids, one handle/id pair per line, no quotes.
+**Input** (optional): A CSV of brand handles and user ids, one handle/id pair per line, no quotes.
 E.g.: notFromShrek,2382763597)
-Output: Stream of JSON-formatted *conversation* payloads, one record per line.
+**Output**: Stream of JSON-formatted *conversation* payloads, one record per line.
 Ordering in the output will be pretty much random.

 # Output format: